shuixin222/zqzhang.github.io/_drafts/2015-03-05-testing-effort-for-crosswalk-on-android-4.0.md

 Copy the reason of this change from Chromium blog post here:

-> In the last year, we’ve seen the number of Chrome users running ICS drop by thirty percent.
+> In the last year, we've seen the number of Chrome users running ICS drop by thirty percent.
 Developing new features on older phones has become increasingly challenging, and supporting ICS takes time away from building new experiences on the devices owned by the vast majority of our users.
-So, with Chrome’s 42nd release, we’ll stop updating Chrome on ICS devices.
-After Chrome 42, users on ICS devices can continue to use Chrome but won’t get further updates.
+So, with Chrome's 42nd release, we'll stop updating Chrome on ICS devices.
+After Chrome 42, users on ICS devices can continue to use Chrome but won't get further updates.

 ## Questions

 As Crosswalk Web QA, I was asked a question as:

-> If Google doesn’t run upstream tests on 4.0 we should do it ourselves, and we should make sure 4.0 is part of the weekly test.
+> If Google doesn't run upstream tests on 4.0 we should do it ourselves, and we should make sure 4.0 is part of the weekly test.
 Is that feasible and at what cost?

 Some intuitive testing efforts might be: